buildbot/buildbot/master/docs/manual/configuration/properties.rst

 ++++++++

 While Interpolate can handle many simple cases, and even some common conditionals, more complex cases are best handled with Python code.
-The ``renderer`` decorator creates a renderable object whose rendering is obtained by calling the decorated function when the step it's passed to begins.
+The ``renderer`` decorator creates a renderable object whose rendering is obtained by calling the decorated function when the step to which it's passed begins.
 The function receives an :class:`~buildbot.interfaces.IProperties` object, which it can use to examine the values of any and all properties.
 For example: